 I provide therapy at market rates.
 It takes about 12 years of education and training to become a licensed psychologist (not unlike becoming a doctor).
-As a psychologist, I have knowledge and experience in treating significant mental illness and offering medication management, as well as treating a variety of conditions.
-Most sessions cost between $150 and $200.
+As a psychologist, I have knowledge and experience in treating significant mental illness and offering medication monitoring, as well as treating a variety of conditions.
 I realize that it is not always easy to make room in your budget for weekly therapy.
 Please consider it an investment in yourself.
 You are worth it.

 Do you offer sliding scale fees?

 Recognizing that not everyone can pay standard fees, I do offer some sliding scale slots.
 These are on weekday mornings.
 Please inquire if you need a sliding scale rate, and I will let you know if a slot is available.

 Can I pay with cash, check, credit card, or electronically?

 Yes!
 You can pay with cash, check, credit card, Zelle, or PayPal.
 I ask for a credit card on file, which you can choose to use to pay for sessions.
 I will not charge this card on file without your approval, and you can choose your preferred method of payment for each session.